CSecLab/cseclab.github.io/home.md

 ### [DIBRIS](http://www.dibris.unige.it/en) - [University of Genoa](http://www.unige.it/en)
 ## Mission
-The Computer Security Lab (CSecLab), hosted at DIBRIS, University of Genoa, has been founded in September 2014, and it is hosted at the University of Genoa...
+The Computer Security Lab (CSecLab), hosted at DIBRIS, University of Genoa, has been founded in Sept.
+2014.
+The mission of the lab is to bring together researchers, students and practitioners interested in Computer Security.
+The main research topics of the lab are Mobile and Web Security.

 ## Location